zettsu-t/cppMockgen/howToUse.md

   -cc1.
 Compile options such as `-I`s, `-D`s, and `-m32` should be
   -same as tested codes.

+If all filenames specified with -source have an extension .c, CppMockGen treats the files as C (not C++) source code and disregards argument types in a linker error log to filter free functions in the files.
+To change this behavior, you can set the constant `MODE_DEFAULT_NO_MATCHING_TYPES_IN_C_SOURCES` to false.

 ### Name generated files

 *_Stub files contain codes that relate free functions and stubs.